GoogleCloudPlatform/monitoring-dashboard-samples/dashboards/google-kubernetes-engine-ai/README.md

     )
 ),

--- 2. Determine if the event is a host maintenance termination ParsedLogs AS (
+-- 2. PRE-PARSE LOGS: Identify Host Maintenance Terminations in the GKE <1.35 case ParsedLogs AS (
   SELECT
     timestamp,